Family Breakup and the Power of Parents: Healthy Bonds OR Unhealthy Alliances?

 5 I don't know how your Mom/Dad expects you to live like this.
 Nobody deserves this.
 I am so sorry that I can't make it stop.
 I don't know how you can possibly succeed when your Mom/Dad keeps doing this to you!

-These 5 messages are used to create an unhealthy alliance for the child with one parent.
+These 5 messages are used to create an unhealthy alliance for the child with one parent, the parent giving these negative messages.
 They pressure the child to be loyal to only one parent and to withdraw from or reject the other parent.
-They communicate the need for the child to take responsibility for care of the parent and to feel obligated to that parent.
+They communicate the need for the child to take responsibility for care of one parent and to feel obligated only to that parent.

 The message is clear that the only choice available to this child is either loyalty or betrayal.
-The message is also clear that only one parent is interested in being supportive of the child.
+The message is also clear that only one parent is interested in being supportive of the child - at least that is the way it may feel to the child.

-If you recognize yourself in the first set of messages, your child will probably be successful as s/he makes the transition through these family changes.
+If you recognize yourself in the first set of messages, your child is more likely to be successful as s/he makes the transition through these family changes.
 You are working to enhance healthy bonds for the child in both homes which creates and nurtures opportunities for cooperation, collaboration, and resilience.

-If you recognize yourself in the second set of messages, your child will probably struggle with the transition through these family changes.
+If you recognize yourself in the second set of messages, your child will be more likely to struggle with the transition through these family changes.
 You are working to create an unhealthy alliance with your child against the other parent/home, which reinforces loyalty conflict, competition, and low self worth.